Unity-Technologies/ml-agents/docs/Python-API.md

 - `agent_id` is an int vector of length batch size containing unique identifier for the corresponding Agent.
 This is used to track Agents across simulation steps.
-- `max_step` is an array of booleans of length batch size.
-Is true if the associated Agent reached its maximum number of steps during the last simulation step.
+ - `interrupted` is an array of booleans of length batch size.
+Is true if the associated Agent was interrupted since the last decision step.
+For example, if the Agent reached the maximum number of steps for the episode.

 It also has the two following methods: